 After you have successfully installed and enabled MPIO support on a Windows Server, you must log in to the target.
 This section describes the steps to log into iSCSI targets through the WMI GUI.
-For information on using the iSCSISelect utility to log into an iSCSI target, see the Emulex Boot Manual.
+For information on using the iSCSISelect utility to log into an iSCSI target, see the Emulex Boot for NIC, iSCSI, FCoE, and RoCE Protocols User Manual.